1011+ breaches tracked — check free

 This flaw allowed security researchers — and attackers — to identify common passwords by looking for repeated patterns in the encrypted data.
 If 2 million accounts all had the same encrypted password, that password was almost certainly “123456.”
 Making matters worse, password hints were stored in completely plain text.
 So even when the encrypted password was not immediately crackable, the hint often gave it away.

 As of 2026, over 9 billion records have been exposed across all known breaches worldwide, and the Adobe breach remains one of the most referenced examples of poor password storage practices.
+The IBM Cost of a Data Breach Report 2024 found the average cost of a data breach reached $4.88 million USD — highlighting why organisations now invest heavily in preventative security.

 Is Adobe safe to use now?